andrewc2/LHWB-Bot/README.md

 ### Requirements
 node.js

-Discord.js + Custom Akairo + DiscordJS/Opus + DiscordJS/voice
+Discord.js + Custom Akairo (for mixed prefix/slash support) + DiscordJS/Opus, voice, rest, api-types

 ffmpeg for music

 mysql2 for songs, queues, etc.

-sqlite + sqlite3 for bot settings

-luxon for countdown, winston for logging, lastfmapi for last fm commands
+luxon for countdown, winston for logging

 ### Usage
 Uses mysql for storage of song information and playcount data, as well as recently played songs, and queues.